 To help save on costs, we’re always packing our lunches, and we usually keep things pretty simple.
 Being Jamie is always on the go; he usually goes with a peanut butter and jelly sandwich most days mixed with a lot of fruits and vegetables and usually a protein bar.
 When I am in the office, I usually take the leftovers from the night before, since I have a microwave to reheat things.

 When we’re traveling, I pack up as much food as I can to get us by.
 If it’s a road trip, I’m loading up.
 We recently went up north and had a seven-hour car ride in which we stopped twice to use the restroom or fill up on gas and not once did we grab a snack inside.
-This alone probably saved us at least $50 on each stop to try to feed a family of four and of course, grab additional snacks.
+This alone probably saved us at least $50 on each stop to try to feed a family of five and of course, grab additional snacks.

 If we’re flying somewhere, I’ll pack up bananas, apples, oranges, granola bars, packaged nuts, wrapped cheese…all the things you can bring through security and in your carry-on.
 This again helps us save on a ton of food costs while hanging at the airport and avoid those airport prices, which saves us hundreds of dollars each trip.